Home / Rust Console Autokits for Server Owners

 Quick take

-Autokits work best when kit rules, bind targets, and role requirements are tested with real player accounts before each wipe.
+Autokits work best when owners test kit rules, bind targets, and role requirements with real player accounts before each wipe.

 At a glance